 A root canal may be warranted in cases where a tooth has:

-Dr. Phil Nasralla is highly trained and experienced in all realms of endodontics.
-He uses the best technology available, including dental microscopes for increased magnification and illumination in the tooth and roots.
-Unlike days of old, root canals are typically painless and done in 1 easy visit, with many patients reporting little or no discomfort the next day.
+Dr. Nasralla is highly trained and experienced in all realms of endodontics and uses the best technology available, including dental microscopes for increased magnification and illumination in the tooth and roots.
+Unlike days of old, root canals are typically painless and done in one easy visit with many patients reporting little or no discomfort the next day.

 An opening is made in the crown (top) of the tooth and very fine, flexible instruments are used to clean out the pulp from the pulp chamber and root canals and to shape the space for fillings.

 After the space is cleaned and shaped, the root canal spaces are filled with a biocompatible rubber-like material called “gutta percha”.
 The gutta percha is placed with an adhesive cement to ensure complete sealing of the roots.A final x-ray is taken and a core build-up (final filling) is then placed in the top of the roots and the tooth.
 A crown may be necessary to restore the tooth to its full function and beauty.

 We deal with the human body, and occasionally it does not heal as expected and a tooth can experience post-treatment infection.
 In these cases, the dentist must retreat the tooth with a second root canal therapy in the same manner as described above; but by removing all the gutta percha and recleaning the roots.
 Once thoroughly cleaned and shaped again, the system is resealed and filled as before.
 More often than not, the tooth responds favorably and the infection and symptoms disappear permanently.

 An apicoectomy, or root-end resection, is the removal of the root tip and the surrounding infected tissue of an abscessed tooth.
 This procedure may be indicated when inflammation and infection persists in the area around the root tip but cannot be addressed by retreatment through the tooth.